Sequential Bayesian experimental design for estimation of extreme-event probability in stochastic dynamical systems: Results

 where $t_c$ is the temporal location of the group, and the two parameters $A$ (group amplitude) and $L$ (group length) describe the geometry of the group (figure \ref{fig:wavefield}(b)).
 This dimension-reduction procedure allows $\eta(t)$ to be described by an ensemble of $(L,A)$ wave groups, i.e., a two-dimensional input parameter space (see figure \ref{fig:wavefield}(c)).
 We can then construct an ItR with the input as $(L,A)$ to \eqref{roll} and the output as the maximum roll through this wave group, and consider the group-based probability.

-However, sampling in the $(L,A)$ space (with each sample as the input to \eqref{roll} with pre-defined initial condition, say $\xi(0)=0$ and $\dot{\xi}(0)=0$ as in \cite{mohamad2018sequential,gong2020}) loses critical information associated with $\eta(t)$.
-The most important one among them is the varying initial condition of the ship at the encounter of each wave group.
-As shown in \citep{anastopoulos2019evaluation,soliman1991transient}, \eqref{roll} (and the ship roll in general) may be sensitive to the initial conditions for some $A$ and $L$ (see figure \ref{fig:initcon} as an example).
+However, the dimension reduction results in the loss of information relative to the original field $\eta(t)$, i.e., it introduces uncertainties in the ItR, including the uncertain initial conditions of $(\xi(0), \dot{\xi}(0))$ and detailed phase and frequency conditions in the wave group.
+As shown in \citep{anastopoulos2019evaluation,soliman1991transient}, \eqref{roll} (and the ship roll in general) may be sensitive to the lost information such as initial conditions, and the resulted uncertainty is non-uniform for different $A$ and $L$. (see figure \ref{fig:initcon} as an example that the uncertainty is larger for the first wave group but smaller for the second one).
 This creates heteroscedastic uncertainty in the ItR (associated with $\omega$) that needs to be dealt with by our current approach Seq-VHGPR.

 In the following, we show the results with input $\eta(t)$ extracted from a narrow-band Gaussian wave spectrum: